Q&A from students

 Conditioning or “mental defilements” are akin to tomato sauce stains on clothing.
 While we can and should launder and eliminate these stains, the process is arduous, and there’s no assurance that we won’t get our clothes dirty again the next day.
 Spending lifetimes painstakingly eradicating this conditioning in order to be enlightened ultimately proves futile, especially as fresh ones may emerge.

-Yet, a certain level of mind purification before commencing nondual practice is imperative, as a less conditioned mind not only infuses greater peace and joy into our existence but also serves as the foundation, enabling us to more easily see through the illusory ego.
-Nevertheless, it remains crucial to underscore that perpetually clearing dust from the “screen of consciousness” would be exactly what the ego wants!
+Yet, a certain level of mind purification before starting nondual practice is imperative, as a less conditioned mind not only infuses greater peace and joy into our existence but also serves as the foundation, enabling us to more easily see through the illusory ego.
+Nevertheless, it remains essential to highlight that perpetually clearing dust from the “screen of consciousness” would be exactly what the ego wants!

 It’d be naïve to suggest that everyone can simply jump into and exclusively perform nondual practice.
 While it is definitely possible because nondual practice is always available and the most direct kind of practice, many seekers find a combination of transitional “bridge practices” alongside nondual sadhana highly beneficial.
 In due course, only nondual sadhana will remain, which in itself is extensively purifying.